 The residents' rights were promoted by the care and support provided in the centre.
 The residents had access to the national advocacy service and information about same was available for residents in the residents guide.
 One of the residents living in the centre was a member of a national advocacy group and was also a member of the providers advocacy group.
 As part of their role, this resident attained the views of the other residents in this centre and across the service, which they presented to the committee.
-This resident told the inspector that they were the 'voice' for the other residents and advocated on their behalf.
 There was evidence of active consultations with each resident and their families regarding their care and the running of the centre.
 The provider had a rights coordinator in place and their contact details were available for residents.
 There was a compliant policy in place.
-There had been one complaint in the preceding period which had been appropriately responded to.